Apprenticeship funding (employer)

 From 6 April 2017, employers with an annual pay bill over £3 million must report and pay the apprenticeship levy through the PAYE process.

-You’ll need to pay 5% (10% for apprenticeships that started before 1 April 2019) of the balance for that month and the government will pay 95% up to the funding band maximum.
+Your organisation may need to pay some of the cost, but the government will pay the rest up to the funding band maximum.
+If the apprenticeship started:

 Get an apprenticeship service account

 - pay a training provider

 - stop or pause payments to a training provider